 range from $1,000-$16,000, and the first-place winner from each (state) VFW

 Department wins a minimum scholarship of $1,000 and an all-expense-paid trip to Washington, D.C.

 Adam Densmore, a freshman at Densmore Homeschool, was named the 2014-15 Voice of Democracy 1st-place winner.

 Adam's speech on the 2014-15 theme, "Why Veterans are Important to our Nation's History and Future," won him a $30,000 college scholarship which he plans to apply toward his college career.
-Adam was sponsored by VFW Post 3631 and Ladies Auxiliary in Aurora, Colo.
+Adam was sponsored by VFW Post 3631 and its Auxiliary in Aurora, Colo.

 Listen to all 2015 national winners.